Highlights

 Hola!
 Welcome to Spain, where endless rounds of tapas and fun await.
 You've landed in Madrid, where a driver will be waiting to transfer you to your hotel.
 Drop your bags and refresh before setting out for your first taste of the nation's capital.
 Madrileños love to eat traditional dishes, and this evening's walking tour will combine history, tapas, and flamenco.

-This evening your local foodie will lead you through three historical and foodie neighborhoods: Los Austrias, the Literary Quarter, and La Latina.
-Starting at San Miguel Market, you'll pause in each barrio for a drink with matching local tapas, completing what the locals call a tapear or tapeo.
+This evening, your local foodie guide will lead you through three historic neighborhoods: Los Austrias, the Literary Quarter, and La Latina.
+Starting at the Mercado de San Miguel, you'll pause in each barrio for a drink with matching local tapas, completing what the locals call a tapear or tapeo.
 After feasting, switch courses from cuisine to culture and sit down to witness the power, passion, and drama of an authentic flamenco show.
 Now that's a memorable first night in Spain!

-Day 2: Private Electric Tuk-Tuk Tour, Explore Madrid's Local Markets
+Day 2: See the City by Electric Tuk-Tuk, Explore Madrid's Local Markets

-Although Madrid's historic core is relatively compact, it takes loads of time to visit all the top landmarks.
-After breakfast this morning, you'll join a private two-hour tour of the city in an electric tuk-tuk.
-As you cruise the streets, your driver and guide will explain Madrid's fascinating history as you pause outside at famous sights, including the Royal Palace, Puerta de Alcalá, Retiro Park, and Temple de Debod.
-After, you'll thoroughly understand Madrid's history from the royal past through the communist years and to the present modern day.
+Although Madrid's historic core is relatively compact, it can take a lot of time to visit all the top landmarks on foot— that's why you'll hop in an electric tuk-tuk this morning to zip between the city's most iconic sites on a private, two-hour tour.
+As you cruise the streets, your driver and guide will explain Madrid's fascinating history, pausing outside famous landmarks like the Royal Palace, the Puerta de Alcalá, Retiro Park, and the Templo de Debod.
+After, you'll thoroughly understand Madrid's history, from the Golden Age, through the Spanish Civil War, and up to the present day.

-Madrid counts some 46 local markets within the city limits.
-Embark on a self-guided gastronomic adventure through a handful of mercados this afternoon, seeing where people come to buy and sell fish, bread, and seasonal produce.
-Mercado de San Miguel is Madrid's most popular market turned gourmet food hall; Mercado Ildefonso has both market goods and tapas, plus a beautiful roof terrace; and Mercado San Antón is a creative food market offering three levels.
+Once you've worked up an appetite, set off on a self-guided gastronomic adventure through a handful of mercados this afternoon, seeing where people come to buy and sell fish, bread, and seasonal produce.
+Mercado de San Miguel is Madrid's most popular market-turned-gourmet food hall; Mercado Ildefonso has both market goods and tapas, plus a beautiful roof terrace; and Mercado San Antón is a creative food market offering three levels.
 Some of these markets have served the city since medieval times!

-Day 3: Self-Guided Walking Tour, Jamón Ibérico Workshop
+Day 3: Self-Guided Madrid Walking Tour, Jamón Ibérico Workshop

-Embark on a self-guided walking tour this morning, exploring the landmarks that interest you most.
+Set your own pace on a self-guided walking tour this morning, exploring the landmarks that interest you most.
 Start in the Madrid de los Austrias area, the old 16th-century city center.
 Take your time in Plaza Mayor and pause at Chocolatería San Ginés for churros con chocolate.
 Then, enter the 3,418-room Royal Palace, or explore the free Sabatini Gardens.
-After, visit the grand Cathedral de la Almudena, then seek lunch at Mercado de San Miguel or in the hip Malasaña neighborhood.
-After, shop cool vintage shops and boutiques here or hit the high street designer stores of Gran Vía.
+After, visit the grand Cathedral de la Almudena, then seek lunch in the hip Malasaña neighborhood, where you can stick around afterward to browse the cool vintage shops and boutiques.

 Chat with a local specialist who can help organize your trip.

-Jamón Ibérico is considered one of the world's top delicacies, and this afternoon you'll learn everything you need to know about this culinary symbol of Spain.
-Join a master carver for a special workshop where you'll learn about the origins of Jamón Iberico, how farmers raise the pigs, and the curing process.
+Make sure to save some room after lunch—this afternoon is devoted to jamón Ibérico, considered one of the world's top delicacies and a culinary symbol of Spain.
+Join a master carver for a special workshop where you'll learn about the origins of jamón Ibérico, how farmers raise the pigs, and the curing process.
 You'll also learn how to carve these prized ham legs using a special long and narrow knife.
 Of course, in the end, you'll sit down to enjoy traditional tapas of Ibérico charcuterie and Spanish cheese paired with a glass or two of wine.

 Day 4: Train to Barcelona, Dark History Night Walk

-This morning you'll swap the capital for the Mediterranean coast when you travel to Barcelona on a high-speed train.
-A private driver will drop you at the station for the 2.5-hour journey east to the vibrant and charming capital of Catalonia, with city beaches and a thriving culinary scene.
+This morning, you'll swap the capital for the Mediterranean coast when you travel to Barcelona on a high-speed train.
+A private driver will drop you at the station for the 2.5-hour journey east to the vibrant capital of Catalonia, home to city beaches and a thriving culinary scene.
 On arrival, another driver will take you to your new hotel.
 Rest, refresh, and use the rest of the day to explore at your own pace.

 Discover the secrets and techniques behind traditional Spanish cuisine with this morning's cooking class.
-Meet your professional chef at Barcelona's biggest and most important market: Mercat de la Boqueria.
+Meet your professional chef at Barcelona's largest and most important market: "La Boquería."
 They'll guide you through the stalls where you can try a few items, learn about culinary traditions, and select seasonal and local ingredients before heading to the kitchen.
-Roll up your sleeves and pay attention as you prepare four Spanish dishes, step-by-step, including a classic paella dish.
+There you'll roll up your sleeves and help prepare four Spanish dishes, step by step, including a classic paella dish.
 Finally, you'll sit down to enjoy your feast with Rioja and Galician wines.

-Day 6: Self-Guided Gothic Quarter Walk, Ancient Bath Experience
+Day 6: Self-Guided Gothic Quarter Tour, Ancient Bath Experience

 After breakfast, lace up your sneakers and take yourself on a self-guided walk through Barcelona's oldest district—the Gothic Quarter.
 This hip neighborhood is filled with trendy bars, restaurants, and small boutique shops, offering a taste of where the historic and modern Catalan capital collide.
-Stroll narrow cobblestone streets, passing medieval architecture, hidden plazas, and the notable Barcelona Cathedral.
+Stroll narrow cobblestone streets, passing medieval architecture, hidden plazas, and the 13th-century Catedral de Barcelona.

 This afternoon, take it down a notch when you enter the Aire Ancient Baths, a relaxing spa experience inspired by Roman, Greek, and Ottoman bathing traditions.
-Here, you'll truly embrace holiday mode and emerge a new person after a special experience that includes soaking in various hot baths, a floral exfoliation using Himalayan pink salt and kukui oil, a white clay body mask, a head massage, and a glass of cava or fresh orange juice.Day 7: Drive to the Costa Brava, Self-Guided Begur Walk
+Here, you'll truly embrace vacation mode with a special experience that includes relaxing in various hot baths, cold pools, and steam rooms, a rejuvenating massage, and a glass of cava or fresh orange juice.Day 7: Drive to the Costa Brava, Explore Begur

 Nestled on the rugged coastline of the Costa Brava is the charming hilltop village of Begur.
 While small in size, you'll find plenty of history to explore this afternoon with a self-guided walk along its cobbled streets.
 Its strategic coastal position made it a sought-after territory by various civilizations, including the Greeks, Romans, and Moors, and more recently, it became a summer retreat for artists and intellectuals.
-Here you could explore medieval structures, hike to incredible viewpoints, or simply relax at the beach and soak up the sunshine.
+You can choose to explore medieval structures, hike to incredible viewpoints, or simply relax at the beach and soak up the sunshine.

-Today you'll set off for an epic guided adventure that combines culture, leisure, and fun at Tossa de Mar.
-The big day begins at the historic Recinto Amurallado, where you'll meet your guide and visit the picturesque Plaza de Ava Garner, historic Cañones, ancient Iglesia Antigua, and the mysterious Forat del Dimoni.
-Then, board a glass-bottomed boat, Fondo Cristal, for a captivating journey to Cala Pola.
-Take in the views of Costa Brava's coastline and marine life, and visit some of its enchanting caves.
-Upon disembarking, enjoy a small breakfast at the picturesque cove.
+Today you'll set off for an epic guided adventure that combines culture, leisure, and fun in the seaside town of Tossa de Mar.
+The big day begins at the historic Recinto Amurallado, where you'll meet your guide and visit the picturesque Plaza de Ava Gardner, historic Cañones, ancient Iglesia Antigua, and the mysterious Forat del Dimoni.
+Then, board a glass-bottomed boat for a scenic, 45-minute cruise up the coast to the secluded beach at Cala Pola, where you'll disembark to enjoy a small breakfast in the picturesque cove.

 Day 9: Day Trip to Cadaqués, Figueres & Palafrugell